layrjs/layr/website/frontend/public/docs/v2/reference/component-1zBrZVglO2cjDP9aO87pOR.immutable.md

 Note that your `initializer()` methods can be asynchronous, and therefore you should call the `initialize()` method with `await`.

-Typically, you will call the `initialize()` method on the root component of your frontend application when your application starts.
-Backend applications are usually managed by a [`ComponentServer`](https://layrjs.com/docs/v2/reference/component-server), which automatically invokes the `initialize()` method on the root component.
+Typically, you will call the `initialize()` method on the root component of your frontend service when your app starts.
+Backend services are usually managed by a [`ComponentServer`](https://layrjs.com/docs/v2/reference/component-server), which automatically invokes the `initialize()` method on the root component.

-Note that if you use [Boostr](https://boostr.dev) to manage your frontend application, you should not call the `initialize()` method manually.
+Note that if you use [Boostr](https://boostr.dev) to manage your frontend service, you should not call the `initialize()` method manually.

 #### Naming